AndreiCatanoiu/HomeGuardESP/README.md

    - Add support for **ESP8266/ESP32** as per the official documentation.

 3. **Customize the configuration:**
-   - Open the configuration file (e.g., `config.h` or similar) and update the Wi-Fi connection details, as well as any other specific settings (e.g., sensor thresholds, notification addresses, etc.).
+   - Open the configuration file (e.g., `config.h` or similar) and update the Wi-Fi connection details, as well as any other specific settings (e.g., sensor thresholds, MQTT broker settings, notification addresses, etc.).

 4. **Upload the code to the ESP board:**
    - Connect the board to your computer.